-History of Three Lakes Center for the Arts
+History of Three Lakes Center for the Arts Building

 Of the several hundred movie theaters built in Quonset huts after WWII, TLCFA is one of only six Quonset theaters left in the entire country still showing movies.
 Also it is the only such theater that has been restored after going dark for over two decades.
-Built for the Seabees in WWII, this original Quonset found its way to Three Lakes in 1946 and became a center of movie entertainment throughout our area.
+Built for the Military in WWII, the “elephant” Quonset found its way to Three Lakes in 1948 and became a center of movie entertainment throughout our area.

 A little known fact is that the original theater was designed and built by a local sports hero, Cy Williams, who won an award for the design.
 Cy was one of the all time great baseball players – a peer with players like Ty Cobb and Babe Ruth.
 He was only the second person ever to hit 250 home runs (Rogers Hornsby did it first) – and that was during the “dead ball” era.

 Then, due to the pressure of TV, the theater went “dark” in the mid-fifties until Steven Conway, a theater owner in Crandon, took over the operation in 1958.
 It operated in the summer under the Conway’s until about 1972.
 Parenthetically in 1967 it was managed by Steve Conway Jr. Steve hired a local girl, Alma, who did concessions and learned to run the projectors.
 It must have worked out since they married and have been active in the TLCFA and the theater business in Eagle River and Woodruff.
 The movie operation was closed in 1972.

 In 1974 the property was purchased by the LaPlatte’s who updated the façade and added a second floor with 4 apartments.
 They lived upstairs but plans for the main floor never materialized.
 In 1992 the building was again sold and the downstairs was remodeled into retail space and did business as the “Hodge Podge Lodge” In 2005 the building was sold again to John Mason, however his plans for the building never materialized.